alou127/project4/README.md

 This would surely increase customer satisfaction when it comes to shopping for fragrance gifts for the customer and their friends and family.

 #      :raised_hands:

+---

+This could be achieved by scraping perfume/cologne descriptions from Macys/Sephora's website and using NLP to help bin certain fragrences together with a unsupervised machine learning algorithm such as K-means.